-The Czech Republic is in a consortium with USDA's Agricultural Research Service and several EU new member state research institutions (like the French INRA) that has developed a bioengineered plum tree, called HoneySweet that is resistant to the plum pox virus.
-The consortium is now seeking EU deregulation to allow for commercial release of the GE tree.
-While many field trials have been successfully completed already, it is expected to take several years before the EU member states gain final approval.
+The Czech Republic is in a consortium with USDA's Agricultural Research Service and several EU member state research institutions (like the French INRA) that developed a bioengineered plum tree, called HoneySweet that is resistant to the plum pox virus (Sharka).
+The consortium is seeking EU deregulation to allow for commercial release of the GE tree.
+While many field trials have been successfully completed, it is expected to take several years before the product gains final approval.